 Examples

-The only unpopular items in the worksheet above are calamari and Thai wings, respectively 2.84% and 4.63% of the 10% total sales threshold.
+The only unpopular items in the worksheet above are calamari and Thai wings, which account for 2.84% and 4.63% of the 10% total sales threshold, respectively.

 The next step is where you look at profitability.